Northern Lights

 Year 2023

 Guess what!
 The last (third) year of the aurora chase took place in the same place as the previous year.
-On the day of our arrival, something incredible happened.
+On the day of our arrival, something incredible happened!
 A meteorological anomaly resulted in the accumulation of more water and clouds over the base, creating a spectacular rainstorm that accompanied us until the second day.
 The weather stayed pretty much the same, but it got a lot colder and the rain turned to heavy snow.
 As the evening approached (I mean our normal 8pm± evening), the clouds disappeared to make way for the start of the carnival!

+We had an amazing time!
 We saw the Northern Lights, drove around a few islands, fed a few reindeer somewhere on a reindeer ranch and finally washed it down with local beer at local prices (1 medium NOR beer costs as much as 7 CZE lagers).
 If you think a photo with a tent means an unforgettable romance, think again.
 The romance will soon be overshadowed by the feeling of a burnt-out stove and the unfortunate thought that no one but the tent’s occupants have to start it again.
 I can’t say I have any empirical experience here.
 I sell as I bought from a local…